zgmartin/hello/README.md

 <img src = "./me.png">

-No one shall expel us from the Paradise that Guido has created.
+No one shall expel us from the paradise that Guido has created.

-I am a `programmer/mathematician` who enjoys writing clean code.
+I am a programmer/mathematician who enjoys writing clean code.
-My coding philosophy is similar to the philosophy of the [Arch Linux](https://wiki.archlinux.org/index.php/The_Arch_Way)community.
+My coding philosophy is similar to the philosophy of the [Arch Linux](https://wiki.archlinux.org/index.php/The_Arch_Way) community.

 Always striving to write high quality code is my personal goal of mine.
 Clean code is what makes coding enjoyable and fun for everyone within the coding community.
 I hope to accomplish this goal through the code I submit to this account.